 Many communities in New Zealand’s Far North face social and economic challenges but it is also a region of breath taking beauty and rich natural resources.
 It has passionate and active communities who deeply understand the challenges and opportunities in the region.

 Who better than locals to start enterprises that solve a social or environmental problems facing their community leading to sustainable and prosperous communities?

-What is it?
+What was it?

-Who is the programme for?
+Who was the programme for?

 What do we mean by social purpose business / social enterprise?